10 Admirable Qualities Of A Good Employee

 10 Qualities Of A Good Employee That Every Manager Should Encourage

-So, how exactly do you recognize employees whoa re passionate?
+So, how exactly do you identify passionate employees?
 According to a survey from Deloitte, passion consists of these three aspects:

 - Always seeking knowledge from new challenges.